 Upgrading to Microsoft Teams, but also have Slack users?

 With Microsoft announcing Teams’ feature parity with Skype for Business, the scenario where two collaboration tools become one is finally possible.
 With Skype for Business users estimated to be around 1.43 billion, there’s potential for a whole lot of Teams migrations.
-As of March 2018, Microsoft Teams has an adoption of 200,000 users.
+As of March 2018, Microsoft Teams has adoption of 200,000 users.

 There are also many companies who use Slack in addition to Skype for Business, given that Teams adoption is still immature.